 Realtek HD Audio Manager issues are often caused by outdated drivers.
 Whether you’re a newbie or not, this sounds like a rather daunting task.

-So, feel free to use Iobit Driver Booster to update all the faulty drivers on your PC.
+So, we’d recommend that you use an automatic tool to update all the faulty drivers on your PC.
 Besides the obvious goal that you’re after, do note that it also protects your private data from leaking.

 On top of that, it’s known to optimize PC performance since it includes a wide range of features such as system information, resolution adjuster, and audio fixer.
 That’s precisely what you need too.